isomerpages/moe-rgsperl/_about-us/Professional Development.md

 2 \.  **Sustained** professional learning contributes to quality teaching<br>
 3 \.
 Teams engage in a **continuous cycle** of improvement because they want to improve their practice<br>
 4 \.  **Student learning needs** define educators’ learning needs

+These beliefs have largely endured in RGS over time.

+However, current research in professional development increasingly points to the need for shifts in the conventional approaches to it.
+For instance, research consistently reflects the limitations of a one-shot approach to training.
+When teachers attend training that is not directly connected to their practice in real time, the transfer of learning is usually impeded.

+The value of a top-down approach to PD is also questionable.
+Rather than teachers being told that they ‘should’, ‘must’ and ‘need’ to be equipped in the expected capacities, the school management views student learning as a collective responsibility.

+The entire fraternity takes ownership for setting high expectations for student learning.

+#### FEATURES OF RGS' PROFESSIONAL LEARNING